Friday 20 February

 600 years on few events hold the English imagination like the Battle of Agincourt.
 Shakespeare’s Henry V takes our imagination on a romantic adventure from the gritty siege of Harfleur, the bawdy humour of The Boar’s Head to ultimate glory on the blood-soaked field of Agincourt.

-Conservatory Acting students from Rutgers, The State University of New Jersey, spend their entire third year of study at Shakespeare’s Globe.
+BFA and MFA Acting students from Rutgers, The State University of New Jersey, spend an entire year of study at Shakespeare’s Globe.
 The students take classes in Acting, Voice, Movement, Text, Historical Dance, Dialect, Singing and Stage Combat, and immerse themselves in London life, history and culture.
 The residency culminates with this production of Henry V (dir: Timothy Walker) on the Globe stage, before returning to Rutgers for their final year of training.

 A limited number of free tickets are available for this workshop performance.